Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

 \begin{lem} The following coalescing of geodesics holds almost surely.
-If $g$ and $g'$ are any two geodesics in direction 0 started from the real axis, then they coalesce upward, meaning there is a $t$ such that $g(s) \neq g'(s)$ for $s < t$ and $g(s) = g'(s)$ for $s \geq t$. \end{lem}
+If $g$ and $g'$ are any two geodesics in direction 0 started from the real axis, then they coalesce upward, meaning there is a time $t$ such that $g(s) = g'(s)$ for $s \geq t$. \end{lem}